wicker/wicker.github.io/portfolio.md

       <h4>Summary</h4>

-      <p>I’ve written C and VHDL/Verilog for FAA-certified <a href="https://www.astronics.com/about/subsidiary?subsidiaryItem=astronics%20max-viz" target="_blank">aircraft cameras</a> but now I write web apps in Javascript (React on Node.js), Python (Flask), and PHP (Laravel), and I’ve worked with React Native, Bootstrap, Skeleton, and Material UI.
+      <p>I’ve written C and VHDL/Verilog for FAA-certified <a href="https://www.astronics.com/about/subsidiary?subsidiaryItem=astronics%20max-viz" target="_blank">aircraft cameras</a> but now I write web apps in Javascript (React on Node.js) and Python (Flask), and I’ve worked with React Native, Bootstrap, Skeleton, and Material UI.
 I have some sysadmin/devops experience and currently maintain apps on Linode and AWS.</p>

       <p>For databases, I’ve worked with PostgreSQL, MySQL, and SQLite3.</p>